Discover how changing your thoughts can make you happier at work

 You may be spending up to half of your waking hours during the week on the job.
 Even if you’re not full-time, that’s way too much time to be miserable or even discontent.
 The good news: You have the power to change it—and it doesn’t have to mean changing jobs.

-When it comes to being happier at work, your thoughts are a powerful tool.
+When it comes to being happier about your work, your thoughts are a powerful tool.
 “No one can make you feel a certain way,” says Emily Golden, P.C.C., executive and career coach and author of the upcoming book, The New Golden Rule.
 “The feelings that you have are coming from the thoughts that you’re thinking.”
 For example, if your boss gives you negative feedback, and you think that you’re being unfairly targeted or that you’re constantly under a microscope, you’re going to feel resentful, maybe even angry.
 However, if instead, you think that the feedback can help you to improve, you’ll feel more positive.
 It may still be uncomfortable to receive negative feedback, but feeling appreciation instead of resentment will change your outlook.

 Here are ways to change your perspective so you can determine if a job change is really necessary.